 Some states and other governmental entities (e.g., municipalities) charge premium taxes or similar taxes.
-We are responsible for paying these taxes and will deduct them from your Contract Value.
-Some of these taxes are due when the Contract is issued, others are due when income payments begin or upon surrender.
+We are responsible for paying these taxes and will deduct them from your Maturity Value, Interim Value, or Access Account Value.
+Some of these taxes are due when the Contract is issued; others are due when income payments begin or upon surrender.
 Our current practice is not to charge anyone for these taxes until income payments begin or when a total withdrawal occurs, including payment upon death.

 We may, sometime in the future, discontinue this practice and deduct premium taxes from the purchase payments.
-Premium taxes generally range from 0% to 4%, depending on the state or other governmental entity (as applicable).
+Premium taxes generally range from 0% to 4%, depending on the state.